ohmp/james-project/README.txt

 Where :
 - HOSTNAME: is the hostname you want to give to your James container.
 This DNS entry will be used to send mail to your James server.

+You can additionally expose the port 8000 to use the Web Administration interface.

 Run James with Java 6 + Spring + JPA
 ====================================